singsing215/Cloud-Computing-Project/SPEC.md

 ## Chatbot Required Features
 This is line chatbot.

 The line chatbot is the context of public health care about the coronavirus.
-It can be understood as things like the measurement against coronavirus, finding face mask/cleaning substance, summarize of news, etc.

 Specific features are as follows:
 1. The bot can differentiate at least 2 different types of queries and give 2 different types of responses.